 - Statistics: survival modeling, feature selection, enrichment, marker detection

-Cloud computing: experience running analyses in EC2/S3, using AWS api
+- Cloud computing: running analyses in EC2/S3 using AWS api

 - Informatics: evaluation of data storage needs for lab experiments; user experience assessment for information systems